 Each search has a search intent behind it and there are different types of content for different types of intent, SERP analysis will help choose the right type of content for those pages.

-Mangools is a really good resource when finding keywords, check it out!
+Mangools is a really good resource, check it out!

 Thank you for reading!If you have any queries or any questions at all, please don’t hesitate in getting in touch with us here!